maigir/Implantory/README.md

 # Implantory
-A storage application for managing dental office implant supplies with inventory tracking, scanning, and role-based access.”
+A storage application for managing dental office implant supplies with inventory tracking, scanning, and role-based access.